erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 - dynamics of the torque (Nm/s)
 - torque capacity i.e. momentum envelope (Nms)

-One thing to remember is that the envelope does not have to be symmetric and that the other properties are not homogenous within the envelope.
+The created envelope does not have to be symmetric and the dynamic performance is not homogenous within the envelope.
 The steering law for the array will also change the torque availability depending on the chosen singularity avoidance techniques.

 ### Dampening